keithrozario/lambda-cache/README.md

 ### <a name='Cachemultipleparameters'></a>Cache multiple parameters

 To cache multiple entries at once, pass a list of parameters to the parameter argument.
-This method groups all the parameter value under one python dictionary, stored in the Lambda Context under the `entry_name`.
+This method groups all the parameter values in one python dictionary, stored in the Lambda Context under the `entry_name`.

-_Note: When using this method, `entry_name` is a required parameter, if not present `NoEntryNameError` exception is thrown._
+_Note: When using this method, `entry_name` is a required parameter, if not present a `NoEntryNameError` exception is thrown._

 ```python
 from lambda_cache import ssm